Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Introduction

-To address these issues, we propose the development of \textit{set-valued} rigid-body models that attempt to generate all physically-reasonable outcomes.
-While some predictions from such a model may not ultimately occur, controllers guaranteed to stabilize the model---as well as learned policies trained on the model's predictions---are well-positioned to perform reliably in the real world.
-In this work, we present a rigorously-derived, set-valued rigid body model which captures arbitrary impact sequencing in multi-contact scenarios.
-This work extends our previous conference publication \citet{Halm2019}, in which we first extended of Routh's impact method to simultaneous frictional impacts.
-This paper supplements the scope of this work with the following: \begin{itemize} \item In Section \ref{section:model}, we provided a significantly simplified theoretical analysis of the impact model in \citet{Halm2019}, including guarantees on existence of solutions (Lemma \ref{lem:NonEmptyClosure}) and impact termination (Theorem \ref{thm:nondegeneratedissipation}).
-We additionally include new motivating examples which highlight the inconsistencies which arise between existing models of simultaneous impact. \item In Section \ref{section:continuous_time_model}, we embed this approach into a unified rigid body dynamics model, capturing both impacts and continuous-time evolution with a differential inclusion.
-We prove that our differential model exhibits desirable physical and mathematical properties.
-Notably, we prove existence of solutions (Theorem \ref{thm:ContinuousTimeSolutions}) and amortized time advancement (Theorem \ref{thm:ContinuousTimeMinimumAdvancement}) in spite of pathological multi-contact behaviors including Zeno's paradox. \item In Section \ref{section:simulation}, we formulate a time-stepping simulation of the impact model as a linear complementarity problem (LCP).
-We provide probabilistic bounds on computation time for both sampling from (Theorem \ref{thm:ExponentialSimulationDecay}) and global approximation of (Theorem \ref{thm:VelocitySetApproximation}) the feasible post-impact velocity set. \item In Section \ref{sec:examples}, we apply our model to several examples from robotic locomotion and manipulation. \end{itemize}
+This work extends our previous work \citep{Halm2019}, in which we first extended Routh's impact method to set-valued simultaneous frictional impacts.
+This paper supplements the scope of this work with the following: \begin{itemize} \item In \Cref{section:model}, we provide a simplified theoretical analysis of our set-valued impact model (\Cref{eq:multicontact}).
+We prove that solutions to this model always exist (\Cref{lem:NonEmptyClosure}), and that each solution is physically reasonable in that it dissipates kinetic energy (\Cref{lem:dissipate}) and terminates the impact process over a finite duration (\Cref{thm:nondegeneratedissipation}).
+We include new motivating examples highlighting the inconsistencies between existing models of simultaneous impact in \Cref{subsection:motivatingexamples}. \item In \Cref{section:continuous_time_model}, we unify set-valued impacts and continuous-time evolution into a single model (\Cref{eq:ContinuousTimeModel}).
+We prove that solutions to this model as well always exist (\Cref{thm:ContinuousTimeSolutions}) over arbitrary time horizons (\Cref{thm:ContinuousTimeMinimumAdvancement} and \Cref{coro:AggregateAdvancement}).
+We illuminate via example how pathological scenarios including Painlev\'e paradoxes and Zeno behaviors are captured by the model. \item In Section \ref{section:simulation}, we formulate an implicit numerical integration scheme for impact model, encoded as a linear complementarity problem (LCP) (\Cref{eq:SimulationLCP}).
+We demonstrate that each integration step LCP is solvable (\Cref{thm:TimesteppingSolutionExistence}) and dissipates kinetic energy (\Cref{thm:TimesteppingDissipation}).
+We provide algorithms with probabilistic bounds on computation time for both sampling from (Algorithm \ref{alg:ImpactSimulation} and \Cref{thm:ExponentialSimulationDecay}) and global approximation of (Algorithm \ref{alg:Approximate} and \Cref{thm:VelocitySetApproximation}) the feasible post-impact velocity set of a simultaneous impact event.
+In Section \ref{sec:examples}, we apply our model to several examples from robotic locomotion and manipulation. \end{itemize}